-- (1) The Committee may decide by majority vote to appeal an adverse decision to the Governor.
+(1) The Committee may decide by majority vote to appeal an adverse decision to the Governor.
 The appeal must be made within the time allowed by law.
-The appeal may include a copy of the application, the staff findings and recommendations, the notice of the Director's decision, and a statement of the reasons for the appeal.
-It may also include transcripts or recordings of comments made to the Committee during its review. - (2) The decision of the $\bar{\text{Governor}}$ is final.
-If the Governor fails to act within 30 days after receiving the appeal, the appeal is denied. - (3) The Secretary will inform the applicant and the Committee in writing of the Governor's decision.
+The appeal may include a copy of the application, the staff findings and recommendations, the notice of

+- (2) The decision of the Governor is final.
+If the Governor fails to act within 30 days after receiving the appeal, the appeal is denied - (3) The Secretary will inform the applicant and the Committee in writing of the Governor's decision.